CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

 Introducing the threshold parameter (cEWCMt)
 --------------------------------------------

-We introduce a threshold parameter $t$ in the Hamiltonian for the degree dependent Lagrangian multiplier, so to constrain the degree sequence:
+We introduce a threshold parameter $$t$$ in the Hamiltonian for the degree dependent Lagrangian multiplier, so to constrain the degree sequence:

 \begin{equation}
 H(G) = \sum \limits_{i<j} (\alpha_i + \alpha_j) \Theta(w_{ij}-t) + (\beta_i+\beta_j) w_{ij}
 \end{equation}

-where $t>0$ is a threshold, a model hyper-parameter here, which is also called the absolute threshold in most software packages.
-Its role is delete any binary link with weight less than $t$.
+where $$t>0$$ is a threshold, a model hyper-parameter here, which is also called the absolute threshold in most software packages.
+Its role is delete any binary link with weight less than $$t$$.
-Importantly, this model allows weights less than $t$ indeed, as the threshold parameter only acts on the link existence, not on its weight.
+Importantly, this model allows weights less than $$t$$ indeed, as the threshold parameter only acts on the link existence, not on its weight.
 In this sense, a decoupling of edge weights from edge existence is required.
 With the previous Hamiltonian we can start from the calculation of the partition function, that becomes:

 \begin{align}